jchellmuth/jchellmuth.github.io/recipes/_posts/2020-12-12-zuppa-di-zucca.md

 * Option 1 (simpler and preferred):
     * Mix entire soup using a hand blender.
 * Option 2 (original recipe):
-   * Strain about a third of the stock from the pumpkin and set aside (in my opinion, this is optional)
+   * Strain about a third of the stock from the pumpkin and set aside
   * Mix remainder in a food processor (very thick!)
   * Return to saucepan and add back the stock you removed.
 * Serve with Parmesan and Crostini